novomesk/qt-avif-image-plugin/README.txt

 or to perform update when user’s Qt applications are not running.

 If you are building libavif by yourself with libaom support, make sure that the libaom is recently fresh.
-You need at least libaom v1.0.0-errata1-avif .
+You need at least libaom v1.0.0-errata1-avif, v2.0.0 is recommended.
 Do not use the old libaom v1.0.0 which is present in some distributions.